wllclngn/NewCode/presentation.md

-# Understanding DLLs in the NewCode Project
+# Understanding DLLs in MapReduce

 ## Slide 1: Title and Introduction
-- **Title**: "Understanding DLLs in the NewCode Project"
+- **Title**: "Understanding DLLs in MapReduce"
 - **Subtitle**: Dynamic Link Libraries and Their Role in Modular Programming
 - **Content**:
-  - Brief overview of the NewCode project.
+  - Brief overview of MapReduce.
-  - Key technology: Multi-threaded C++ implementation of MapReduce.
+  - Key technology: Concurrent C++ implementation of MapReduce.

 ---